 1. Early sprays are the most important for control of rachis (and shoot) infections.
 Your annual reminder that in multiple spray-timing trials over a number of years, we found that applications during the early shoot growth period--making sure that clusters are protected as soon as they first become visible, about 3 inches of shoot growth or so--are the most important for controlling disease on the rachises.
-Rachis infection by the Phomopsis fungus is the most consistent cause of economic loss that I see from this disease on Concord grapes and is even worse on Niagaras: it not only causes girdling of the rachises and consequent shriveling or pre-harvest drop of fruit from them for both cultivars (Fig. 37), but the fungus also seems to move readily from the pedicel (berry stem) into individual fruit as they ripen, especially on Niagaras (Fig. 38).
+Rachis infection by the Phomopsis fungus is \the\ most consistent cause of economic loss that I see from this disease on Concord grapes and is even worse on Niagaras: it not only causes girdling of the rachises and consequent shriveling or pre-harvest drop of fruit from them for both cultivars (Fig. 44), but the fungus also seems to move readily from the pedicel (berry stem) into individual fruit as they ripen, especially on Niagaras (Fig. 45).

-Figure 37.
+Figure 44.
 Girdling of the rachis by Phomopsis on cv.
 Niagara.
 Such infections typically are initiated soon after clusters emerge, during the first few weeks of shoot growth.

-Figure 38.
+Figure 45.
 Phomopsis infection that has progressed from the pedicel (berry stem) into the berry on cv.
 Niagara.
 Such infections typically are initiated soon after clusters emerge, during the first few weeks of shoot growth.

-Note that early sprays also provide the greatest control of young shoot infections, which then serve as sources of Ph spores for years to come if they are retained as infected canes, spurs, or pruning stubs (Fig. 39).
-Without shoot infections to begin with, there would be no spores to cause rachis and fruit infections later on.
+Note that early sprays also provide the greatest control of young shoot infections, which then serve as sources of Ph spores for years to come if they are retained as infected canes, spurs, or pruning stubs (Fig. 46).
+Without shoot infections to begin with, there would be no spores to cause rachis and fruit infections in subsequent years.

-Figure 39.
+Figure 46.
 Young shoot infected with Phomopsis.
 The pruning stub immediately above it was the likely source of Phomopsis spores that caused these infections.
 If the basal portion of a shoot such as this is retained as a pruning stub itself, it will similarly provide inoculum for new infections in years to come.

 2. Early sprays also provide significant control of berry infections.
-In a trial conducted some years ago now in a problem block of Niagaras, we were surprised to find that sprays applied before and just after cluster emergence (the important sprays for controlling rachis and early shoot infections) also provided nearly 70% control of berry infections.
+In a trial conducted in a problem block of Niagaras some years ago now, we were surprised to find that sprays applied before and just after cluster emergence (the important sprays for controlling rachis and early shoot infections) also provided nearly 70% control of berry infections.
 In retrospect, this shouldn't have been too surprising, since as noted above it's common to see rachis infections expand into the berry stem and then into the berry itself on this (and other) varieties.
 But it was an eye opener nevertheless.

-In a subsequent trial in a different high-inoculum Niagara vineyard, we documented a gain of over 2 tons/A in two particularly bad Phomopsis years, simply as a result of applying a single mancozeb spray during the early "3- to 5-inch" shoot growth stage (Table 4).
-The quotes are to stress that this timing is approximate; the point is to get something on the young clusters soon after they emerge, ideally before the next rain.
+In a subsequent trial in a different high-inoculum Niagara vineyard, we documented a gain of over 2 tons/A in two particularly bad Phomopsis years, simply as a result of applying a single mancozeb spray during the early "3- to 5-inch" shoot growth stage (Fig. 47).
+The quotes are to stress that this timing is approximate; the point is to get something on the young clusters soon after they emerge, ideally before the next rain but if not, then before the next one after the rain you just missed.